-The STM32 Keyboard Controller is designed for making handwired keyboards and macropads.
-It’s main features are 33 I/O pins for 100% keyboards, 128 Kbytes of flash memory for more features, shortcuts, and macros, a mid-mount USB-C port for slim designs, a 2.5mm hole for easy mounting, silkscreen identifiers for each pin, a button for entering bootloader mode, and more!
-The board also has no LED’s so no unwanted light will shine through your build.
+It’s main features are 35 I/O pins for over “100%” keyboards, 128 Kbytes of flash memory for more features, shortcuts, and macros, a mid-mount USB-C port for slim designs, a 2 M2.5 holes for easy mounting, silkscreen identifiers for each pin, buttons for resetting and entering bootloader mode, and more!
+The board also has no LEDs so no unwanted light will shine through your build.
+We also sell a similar STM32 Macropad Controller for smaller keyboards and macropads.

 Layout